-Tips and advice for students and graduates compiling CVs or filling out applications for jobs.
+Professional advice and tips for students and graduates compiling CVs for jobs.

 A CV is a summary of your education, experience, skills and interests inside and outside of your academic experience.
 The CVs are used by many companies as an essential tool to shortlist candidates for an interview.
-Your CV is your own personal advert or sales document and its function is to get you an interview.
-It must capture the employers’ imagination and give them a picture of you and how you suit the role for which they are recruiting.
+Your CV is your own personal advert and it must capture the employers’ imagination and give them a picture of you and how you suit the role for which they are recruiting.

-With this in mind, we have produced Securing a Graduate Role – Your CV, Cover letter and Interview Guide, which provides guidelines on writing your CV as well as presents CV templates focusing on strong presentation and content of a CV.
+With this in mind, the Careers & Opportunities team have produced Securing a Graduate Role – Your CV, Cover letter and Interview Guide, which provides guidelines on writing your CV as well as presents CV templates focusing on strong presentation and content of a CV.
 The guide is free to download and is also available to collect from the Career Service.

 According to research, it takes about 6 seconds for employers to decide if they would like to proceed with your CV.
 You need to make a positive impression and have your CV land in the yes pile!

-- Bullet points: Bullet points are easier to read than large paragraphs of text therefore increasing your chances of getting selected for interview.
+- Bullet points are easier to read than large paragraphs of text therefore increasing your chances of getting selected for interview.

-- Spelling: There is no excuse for spelling or grammatical errors – ensure it has been checked and double checked for accuracy.
+- There is no excuse for spelling or grammatical errors – ensure your CV has been checked and double checked for accuracy.
 Consider your CV being the very first task/project reviewed by your potential employer and you definitely want to make a positive impression!

 - Quantify your results using numbers, percentages, and euro signs.
 Avoid using adverbs ('effectively' or 'significantly').
 Numbers speak louder than adjectives.

 Guidewire and AOL describe what they want to see on a technical CV – 1.22 minutes